 As a small school boasting individualized learning practices and exceptionally low teacher/student ratios, we currently offer rolling admission and are committed to helping your child learn and grow no matter where they currently are in their learning journey.

-Learn more about our admissions process (including potential diagnostics), important dates and academic calendar and fall, spring and summer enrollment and academic dates here.
+Our academic calendar, including fall, spring and summer enrollment and academic dates can be found here.